kuvivek/drivingTheoryInGermany/README.md

 533. To what must you pay particular attention when driving with winter tyres?
 I may
 ✅ not exceed the permissible maximum speed for these tyres
-❌only drive as fast as when I am using snow chains
+❌ only drive as fast as when I am using snow chains
-❌not exceed 80 km/h
+❌ not exceed 80 km/h
 **Comment**:  Winter tires (“Alpine” symbol) are only approved for certain maximum speeds, which I am not allowed to exceed, even if the vehicle's
 performance and road conditions permit it.
 A sticker in my field of vision indicates the technically permissible maximum speed.